GAUDIOSA 2022: AN EVENING IN LONDON!

-GAUDIOSA AUCTION ITEMS: Click here to donate an Auction item to Gaudiosa 2022: An Evening in London!
+GAUDIOSA AUCTION ITEMS: Two ways to donate auction items to Gaudiosa 2022: An Evening in London!

-GAUDIOSA MEETINGS will be held on the third Wednesday of the month at 8:15am at the NETWORKING LEADS COFFEEHOUSE, 2701 N Himes Ave, 2nd floor. * Final Gaudiosa 2022 meeting date: February 16 *
+GAUDIOSA MEETINGS: The third Wednesday of the month at 8:15am at the NETWORKING LEADS COFFEEHOUSE, 2701 N Himes Ave, 2nd floor. * Final Gaudiosa 2022 meeting date: February 16 *

 A LOOK BACK AT GAUDIOSA 2021: AN EVENING IN VENICE